palomakop/palomakop.tv-11ty/src/now.md

 ### Current status

-- Just played a show in New Haven, need to make a blog post about it
+- We recently [played a fun show](/blog/) in New Haven
-- Working as a studio assistant & fabricator for two local artists
 - Made a rock garden
 - September is the busy season for events so I will also be working in NYC more often this month
+- My main work role currently is studio assistant & fabricator for two local artists who make moiré pattern paintings